 Hi, I’m Lee Burgess, co-founder of the Bar Exam Toolbox and a highly-experienced bar exam tutor.
 If you’d like help passing the UBE, you’ve come to the right place!
-Our tutoring program for the Fall 2020 exam is full.
-We are currently accepting students for February 2021 and beyond.
+We are accepting students for February 2023 and beyond.

 Most first-time bar takers are taking one of the big commercial bar review courses where you may find yourself listening to hours and hours of lectures.
 After those lectures, you might be doing exercises or other “busy work” to help yourself study.
 It is important to remember that if you are taking a commercial bar review course — it is one course designed to help thousands of people at a time.
 Not everything may work for you!
 And if you need different or additional support, you should ask for help before it’s too late.